Angel Ground: Football venue

 Following their formation and election to the Southern Football League, Tonbridge Angels F.C. leased the ground from the council and adopted it as their home ground in 1949.
-Their first match, against Hastings United, drew a crowd of 5,000, with Hastings running out 2–1 winners.
+Their first match, against Hastings United, drew a crowd of 5,000, with Hastings eventually ending out as 2–1 winners.
 The club continued to use the ground for more than 30 years.

 The ground saw its record attendance for Tonbridge's 1951–52 FA Cup first-round tie against Aldershot F.C., when 8,236 supporters watched a 0–0 draw.
 Another FA Cup tie, against Charlton Athletic F.C. in 1972–73, saw 7,770 attend.

 By 1977 the council required the ground for redevelopment.
 A three-year legal battle was fought, eventually reaching the High Court, before the council offered the club a new ground, the Longmead Stadium on the north-western edge of the town.
 The club took the old main stand with them from the ground and this remains in use at the new ground.
 The Angel Ground was sold for £1.7 million and the club played its last game at the ground in January 1980, with Mickey Angel scoring the last goal on the ground.
 They played the remainder of their home matches during the season at a variety of grounds across Kent before moving to the Longmead Stadium for the start of the 1980–81 season.
-The ground was demolished and a supermarket, department store and Angel leisure centre replaced it.
+The ground was demolished, with a Sainsbury's supermarket, department store and Angel leisure centre replacing it.